+The Group prohibits child and forced labour.
 The Group has guidelines setting the procedures and standards on recruitment by the management and human resource team.
 It is to ensure employee employment strictly complies with local employment regulations.
 The guidelines are reviewed on a regular basis so as to ensure the consistency with any update of the relevant rules and regulations in all locations of our operations.